What Does a Real ESA Letter Look Like? All You Need to Know

 No signature, undated letter, or signature that doesn't match the provider name

 Want to see exactly what an ESA letter looks like?
-Here's how it looks like:
+Here's what it looks like:

 Sample ESA Letter